-Any hardware component must have an instance name, and most SoCLib component must have a VCI index.
+Any hardware component must have an instance name, and most SoCLib component must have a VCI target or VCI initiator index.
 Moreover, generic simulation models can have structural parameters.
 The parameter values must be defined as constructor arguments, and used by the constructor to configure the hardware ressources.
-A constructor argument frequently used is a reference on the socialb::common::MappingTable?, that defines the segmentation of the system address space.
+A constructor argument frequently used is a reference on the soclib::common::MappingTable?, that defines the segmentation of the system address space.
 A typical VCI component will have the following constructor arguments: